A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Host Galaxy Properties

 \section{Host Galaxy Properties}

 In this section we provide additional details and figures for the host-galaxy properties described in Section~\ref{sec:host-analysis}.
 We model the spectral energy distributions (SEDs) with the software package \cigale{} \citep[Code Investigating GALaxy Evolution;][] {Burgarella2005, Noll2009, Boquien2019}.
+The models and fitting parameters are summarized in Table~\ref{t:sed_input}.
 We adopt the \citet{Bruzual2003} simple stellar population model to compute the stellar emission and the \citet{Chabrier2003} initial mass function.
 Furthermore, we assume a linear-exponential star-formation history [functional form $t \times \exp\left(-t/\tau\right)$, where $t$ is the age of the SFH episode and $\tau$ is the $e$-folding timescale].
 To calculate the nebular emission from the ionised gas in \ion{H}{2} regions, we fix the \cigale{} ionisation parameter log $\text{U}_{\text{ion}}$ as $-2$.
 We use a modified \citet{Calzetti2000} starburst attenuation curve to model the dust attenuation.
 Dust emission was included via the \citet{Dale2014} dust templates.
 More details on the models used can be found in \citet{Boquien2019}.
 We generate 24385536 models and choose the best-fit SED using Bayesian inference.
-In Figure~\ref{fig:host_sed} we show the best-fit SED for the host galaxy of AT\,2020yqt as an example.
+In Figure~\ref{fig:host_sed} we show the best-fit SED for the host galaxy of AT\,2020yqt as an example, and we list the derived host-galaxy properties in Table~\ref{tab:host_sed}.